medavox/articles/music.md

 Schlager
 -------

-German music; sort of a cross between knees-up folk songs and whatever genre Steps is.
+German 'folk' music; sort of a cross between knees-up folk songs and whatever genre Steps is.
 Eurodance?

 Music to spill beer to.